kingchi005/Stackclique/README.md

 installation and test

-reun the following scripts in the order
+Run the following scripts in this order

 ```cmd
 npm install